 Barcelona has some of the best beach, sites, architecture, art, and of course food, all of which have become magnets for everyone who wanders this glorious city.
 However, some of the best kept secret streets are known only by the locals.

-3. Eixample Street Corners is an an architect lover’s paradise.
-Established in the mid-19th century, the alleyways and corners along this street has some of the most interesting and quite beautiful colors and exterior designs in all of Barna.
+3. Eixample Street Corners is an architect lover’s paradise.
+Established in the mid-19th century, the alleyways and corners along this street have some of the most interesting and quite beautiful colors and exterior designs in all of Barna.

 2. Guangshun Beidajie is the place for Korean restaurants and shops, thanks to the strong Korean influence and community that’s made its way into China.
 One of the best Korean BBQ restaurants you should try is called Zixiamen.

 3. Dashilar is a creative hub near Qianmen.
 It’s one of the most ancient, famous and distinctive commercial street that was built by local people in the Yuan Dynasty (1271-1368).
 Dashilar offers a variety of clothing stores, jewellery shops, bookstores, design studios, trendy cafes and restaurants.
 The city’s first cinema, Da Guan Lou Cinema, is located here as well.

 London is a melting pot of ethnic groups and cultures from all over the world.
 With plenty of sites to see and to experiences to remember for a lifetime, it’s no wonder that London is ranked the second most visited city in the world, right behind Bangkok.
 But aside from the overpopulated streets near the London Eye and Piccadilly Square, there are other hidden gems that have just as much to offer.